My Strengths Worksheet

 Instructions

-On this worksheet, the client is instructed to either draw or write about 3 of their strengths.
-This is intended to begin a conversation about having the confidence to use the strengths to communicate needs and expectations, and what to do if the child feels threatened or uncomfortable.
+On this worksheet, the child is instructed to either draw or write about 3 of their strengths.
+This is intended to begin a conversation about having the confidence to use the strengths to communicate needs and expectations.

-After the client has completed the worksheet, review it with them and apply how the strengths can be used.
+After the child has completed the worksheet, review their strengths with them and start a dialog about how they can be used.
+You may ask questions like:

 Download My Strengths Worksheet